openstack-archive/fuel-docs/pages/operations/sahara/7700-prepare-to-test.rst

 so that is where you need to perform these actions.
 By default, the `admin` tenant is used for the tests.

+You must have at least 4096 MB of available RAM in the tenant you are using for the Sahara Platform Tests or some tests may fail.

 #.
 Configure security groups in the 'admin' tenant for post-deployment checks.
    See :ref:`sahara-ports` for the details.